siliconflow/onediff/README_ENTERPRISE.md

   --conv_compute_density_threshold 0 \
   --linear_compute_density_threshold 0 \
   --save_as_float true \
-  --cache_dir /path/to/save/quantized/cache \
+  --cache_dir /path/to/save/quantized/cache
-  --format sd
 ```

 The meaning of each parameter is as follows:

 `--model` Specifies the path of the model to be quantified, can be a diffusers format model (which is a folder containing unet, vae, text_encoder and etc.) or a single safetensors file

-`--quantized_model` Specifies the path to save the quantized model
+`--quantized_model` Specifies the path to save the quantized model.
+If a single safetensors is specified by `--model`, a quantized model of safetensors named `quantized_model.safetensors` will be saved in the folder

 `--height --width` Specify the height and width of the output image which are the most commonly used height and width in your WebUI usage